wuxc/pywin32doc/md/PyResourceId.md

 depending on whether the \*A or \*W API function is to be called\.

-Class atoms as used with[win32gui::CreateWindow](win32gui.md#win32guicreatewindow) are also treated
+Class atoms as used with [win32gui::CreateWindow](win32gui.md#win32guicreatewindow) are also treated

 as resource ids since they can also be represented by a name or WORD id\.